-Over the next year, Fulton County will continue to conduct lead-based paint inspections associated with the housing rehabilitation and homeownership programs and, if a hazard is found, remediation.
+In its implementation of the housing rehabilitation program, Fulton County will conduct lead-based paint inspections associated with the housing rehabilitation and homeownership programs and, if a hazard is found, remediation will be completed or interim controls applied.
 These actions will both reduce lead exposure risk and help to maintain the county's older, lower and moderately priced housing.
 Any housing rehabilitation activities conducted using HOME and CDBG funds will continue to be monitored closely for any potential lead exposure.